colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-43-28-167964-c-for-everyone-by-cay-s-horstmann.md

 ![C++ for Everyone](c++-for-everyone.jpg)

-If you are interested in learning the C++ programming language, then "C++ for Everyone" by Cay S. Horstmann is a book you should definitely consider adding to your reading list.
+If you are interested in learning the C++ programming language, then "C++ for Everyone by Cay S. Horstmann is a book you should definitely consider adding to your reading list.
 In this post, we will dive into the key features of this book and why it is highly recommended for both beginners and experienced programmers.

 ## Overview
 "C++ for Everyone" is a comprehensive guide that introduces the fundamental concepts of programming using C++.
 The author assumes no prior programming experience, making it an ideal starting point for beginners.
 However, even seasoned programmers can benefit from this book as it covers advanced topics, such as classes and templates, in a clear and concise manner.